streamdata-gallery-organizations/meetup/_listings/meetup/2rsvps-get-openapi.md

         type: string
       - in: query
         name: member_id
-        description: ' Organizers and event hosts may RSVP on behalf of a member by specifying an ID here'
+        description: Organizers and event hosts may RSVP on behalf of a member by specifying an ID here
         type: string
       - in: query
         name: rsvp